aajonusnet/aajonusnet/md/Newsletters/How Toxic is Our Civilized World?.md

 One organochlorine pesticide, lindane, is used to treat lice and scabies and is readily absorbed through skin.
 They produce reproductive and neurological effects in animals.
-People who work with organo- chlorine pesticides for years develop liver damage.
+People who work with organochlorine pesticides for years develop liver damage.
 Hold on to your panic button: organochlorines are used to "purify" our environments, food and waters of microbes, and to "clean" clothing and other materials.